Charles, Duke of Vendôme: Paying a ransom

-By the terms of François' alliance with the English king, he had violated the terms of the Treaty of Madrid with the Emperor.
+By the terms of Francis' alliance with the English king, he had violated the terms of the Treaty of Madrid with the Emperor.
 In his alliance with Henry, it was declared that he would not grant any of his land to his former jailer.
 There was therefore the possibility of being accused of perjury.
-François wanted to have his violations endorsed before a representative assembly.
+Francis wanted to have his violations endorsed before a representative assembly.
 To this end, on 16 December 1527, a meeting of 200 delegates was held: comprising nobles, members of the clergy and parlements and representatives of the city of Paris.
-It was declared that François had always been a lover of peace, and had never aspired to war.
+It was declared that Francis had always been a lover of peace, and had never aspired to war.
 He had only assumed arms to defend himself aggressors who threatened not only his kingdom but also his life.
 In particular, there was the criminal duc de Bourbon, who had compelled a pursuit into Italy.
 As for the treaty of Madrid, he lied that he had no role in its construction, and thus made it clear he did not feel bound by its terms.
-He also summarised the League of Cognac, devised he alleged to force the Emperor to renounce his pretensions to Bourgogne, and the offers made by himself and Henry VIII for the liberty of the princes.
+He also summarised the League of Cognac, devised he alleged to force the Emperor to renounce his pretensions to Burgundy, and the offers made by himself and Henry VIII for the liberty of the princes.
 English and French delegates were on route to Spain, and the Emperor's response was anticipated.
 Whether their terms were accepted and there was peace with the Empire, or rejected, with war, 2,000,000 écus was required to either pay the ransom of the princes or finance the army.
 He then opened the floor to the delegates, asking them about the validity of the treaty of Madrid, whether he should return to Imperial captivity to pay off his debts and the wisdom of the ransom.